Sabareesh98421/zamhelper/blueprint.md

     - Created the `app/auth/signout/route.ts` file to handle POST requests.
     - This server action securely signs the user out using `supabase.auth.signOut()` and redirects them to the home page.

+### Implementing Google Sign-In and Debugging
+1.  **Google Sign-In Implementation:**
+    - Replaced the embedded Supabase Auth UI with a "Sign In with Google" button.
+    - Created a new server action (`app/auth/actions.ts`) to initiate the OAuth flow.
+    - Added a callback route (`app/auth/callback/route.ts`) to handle the authentication exchange.
+    - Created an error page (`app/auth/auth-code-error/page.tsx`) for better user feedback.
+2.  **Debugging the Build:**
+    - **Problem 1:** Build failed due to missing `Card` components from `shadcn/ui`.
+    - **Solution:** Rewrote the error page using basic styles to remove the dependency.
+    - **Problem 2:** A persistent TypeScript error (`Property 'get' does not exist on type 'Promise<ReadonlyHeaders>'`) caused multiple build failures.
+    - **Solution:** After several incorrect attempts, the issue was resolved by correctly `await`ing the `headers()` function in the `login` server action, as it is an asynchronous function.
+This was a critical fix that unblocked the build process.